aexoo-ai/spark-id/PUBLISHING.md

   - Installs dependencies
   - Runs tests
   - Builds the package
-  - Publishes to npm (with `--no-git-checks` to handle detached HEAD state)
+  - Publishes to npm (with `--no-git-checks` to handle detached HEAD state and `--access public` for scoped packages)

 ### ci.yml